How to Archive Orders on Amazon

 Therefore, you should change your delivery location.
-You can make arrangements with a neighbor, a friend, and have the Amazon deliver to them.
+You can make arrangements with a neighbor, or a friend, and have Amazon deliver to them.
 All you need to do is go to your account and then enter the new address in the Your Addresses field.
 Alternatively, just kick your friends off your Amazon Prime account.

 Another convenient way to solve this problem without involving anyone else is to utilize the Amazon Locker.
 This is a pretty fantastic idea designed for this sole purpose.
 Many people aren’t home all day, and they don’t want their orders sitting on the doorstep.

 There are some size and weight limitations, but overall, it’s an excellent option.
 To find an Amazon Locker that works for you, this is what you need to do.
-Go to your Amazon account and then select “Your Pickup Location” on the top of the screen.
+Go to your Amazon account and then select Your Pickup Location at the top of the screen.

 Your zip code will give Amazon the information it needs to find the locations of lockers that are closest to you.
 You select the one you want, and Amazon will send you a six-digit code to use when picking up the package.

-Amazon Knows Everything, but No One Else Has to
+Amazon Knows Everything, But No One Else Has to

 And sometimes you just need to hide or archive an order, and there’s no reason why anyone shouldn’t have that kind of privacy.
-And, after all, you can only archive 100 orders anyway.
+And, after all, you can only archive 500 orders anyway.
 But you should also be mindful of your browsing history and explore other ways for delivery.
 If this article was helpful, consider checking our guide about how to return multiple items to Amazon at once.